AinAqilah/ClassScheduling/analysis.md

 # Conclusion

 In brief, based on the three algorithms processes, it indicates the different average waiting time and average turnaround time.
-For the average waiting time, Priority Scheduling has the shortest average waiting time compared to FCFS and SJF.
-Other than that, the highest average turnaround time is FCFS contrast to SJF and Priority Scheduling.
+The best case of the algorithm is Priority Scheduling due to the minimum average waiting time and average turnaround time.
+Meanwhile, the worst case is First Come First Served (FCFS) algorithm that has the maximum of the average waiting time and the average turnaround time.